 What Does a Personal Assistant Do?

-A personal assistant helps with a variety of tasks, including calendar and schedule management, travel planning, event planning, and downsizing.
+A personal assistant helps with various tasks, including calendar and schedule management, travel planning, event planning, and downsizing.
 This may mean introducing new technology and showing you how to use it or coming to your home and helping you get organized.

 What Does a Daily Money Manager (DMM) Do?

-A DMM is not an accountant or financial planner, though they may work with them to help you.
-A DMM helps with items like paying bills, understanding and reconciling insurance or Medicare statements and balancing your checkbook.
+A Daily Money Manager is not an accountant or financial planner, though they may work with them to help you.
+Instead, a DMM helps pay bills, understand and reconcile insurance or Medicare statements, and balance your checkbook.
 This is particularly helpful for the elderly or their adult children caretakers as those tasks often become more confusing with age.

 If the daily tasks of planning, scheduling, or money management are burdens you’d like to outsource to someone with more expertise and time, hiring a personal assistant who’s also a daily money manager is a perfect choice.